 We have a curriculum that is child-centered and that is based upon wow experiences and topics which engage the children.
 We encourage active learning to ensure the children are motivated and interested.
 We take time to get to know children’s interests and their likes to support learning.

-All areas of the EYFS curriculum are followed and planned for to ensure there is a broad and balanced learning environment and curriculum.
+All areas of the EYFS curriculum are followed and planned for to ensure there is a broad, balanced and progressive learning environment and curriculum.
 The children will learn new skills, acquire new knowledge and demonstrate understanding through the seven areas in the EYFS curriculum:

 Personal, Social and Emotional Development

 Communication and Language

 These 7 areas are used to plan children’s learning and activities.
 Planning for this curriculum is designed to be flexible so that a child’s unique needs and interests are supported.

 Daily guided activities are set up and planned that cover different areas of the EYFS curriculum and allow children to develop their next steps in learning.
 Areas of need and next steps are identified for all children to ensure good progress is made.
 There are also a range of stimulating and engaging activities which the children can access independently and a variety of opportunities for child-initiated play.
 In planning and guiding children’s activities we reflect on the different ways that children learn and reflect these in our practice.

 We ensure activities support the Characteristics of Effective Learning to ensure learning takes place.
 These are: